jundalisay/superb/content/en/research/sarkar/farming/section-1/fiber.md

 Bihar | “ram taroi”
 Bengali | “dhenrash”

+Okra is known as a vegetable.
+But it will become extremely useful if it can be developed as a fibre crop and oil seed as well.

 **Okra should not be fried because frying destroys its food value.**

 To separate the fibre from the plant, cover the green stalk with soil for 3 weeks.